East Aleppo offensive (2024–2025)

 The East Aleppo offensive was an operation launched by the Syrian Democratic Forces (SDF) in December 2024 against the Turkish-backed Syrian National Army (SNA) to secure territory that was lost during the Manbij offensive and to advance from Dayr Hafir into the Tishrin Dam area.
 The fighting took place in the context of the Turkish offensive in northern Syria and was part of the longer term conflict between Turkey (and its local allies) and the Democratic Autonomous Administration of North and East Syria (DAANES), occurring in the aftermath of the fall of the Assad regime.
 The fighting resulted in the SDF securing the Qara Qozak bridge spanning across the Euphrates, and the Tishrin Dam and its surrounding areas.
 The dam and other areas were supposed to be jointly controlled by the Syrian transitional government (STG) and the SDF, following the 10 March agreement.
-However, as of May 2025, there have been delays in implementing the agreement and the dam is still under sole SDF control.

 Background

 Following the SNA capture of Manbij city on 11 December, a temporary ceasefire agreement in the region was reached between the SNA and SDF through U.S. mediation.
 However, military activities did not cease, which eventually resulted in fighting in the Kobani countryside.
 In addition, the SNA refused the evacuation of SDF fighters or civilians from Manbij, executed captured SDF soldiers and attempted offensive operations against the SDF, resulting in fighting near the Tishrin Dam.
 The following week, the SNA stated that they ended the US-brokered ceasefire with the SDF.
 Turkey stated that the ceasefire did not exist.

 The offensive began after the December 2024 conference, in which numerous Syrian rebel factions agreed with de facto leader Ahmed al-Sharaa to dissolve their groups and become part of the country's new Ministry of Defense.
 The SDF did not participate in this meeting in Damascus.